“And the prayer of faith will save the sick, and the Lord will raise him up. And if he has committed sins, he will be forgiven.”

 And the prayer of faith

-The Greek has a definite article before the word “faith” making it refer to a structure of belief.
+The Greek has a definite article before the word “faith,” making it refer to a structure of belief.
 The prayer based on biblical faith will save the spiritually sick.
 That is why it is necessary to call “elders” (spiritually mature) to pray for the spiritually and physically sick believer.
-Prayer should always proceed from the faith.
+Prayer should always proceed from faith.

 The “prayer of faith” is always “in the name of the Lord” (5:14).
 That is a clear-cut limit to the prayer of faith.
 God has no obligation to heal except within His will.
 There are two qualifications to this prayer: 1) ask in faith and 2) in the name of the Lord.

 will save the sick,

 The prayer of faith by the elders will restore the sick.
 The word “sick” does not refer to physical illness but spiritual sickness—to waste away, to suffer, be distressed, fatigued, or afflicted.
 It is an unusual Greek word.
 The idea is to gradually lose one’s motivation to accomplish some goal – to become discouraged, tired, or give up.

 The only other occurrence of this word is in Hebrews 12:3 and does not refer to physical illness but divine discipline due to sin in one’s life.
 This person wastes away due to his sin.

 He 12:3, “For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls.”

 The restoration here is the spiritual restoration of defeated Christians.
 The word “save” means restore (to spiritual wholeness).